rexresearch

 comprises a first container, a second container, a water

 purification composition, a filter holder, and a filter.
-The first
+The

 container is for receiving purified water.
-The water purification
+The water

-produces partially purified water having solid matter.
-The filter
+container, produces partially purified water having solid

-holder is supported by the second container, and the filter is
+matter.
+The filter holder is supported by the second container,

-held in the filter holder.
-Purified water is obtained by pouring
+and the filter is held in the filter holder.
+Purified water is

-removing the solid matter.
+second container, thereby removing the solid matter.

 [0009] In another aspect of the invention, a water purification

-kit comprises a water purification composition, a first filter and
+kit comprises a water purification composition, a first filter

-a second filter.
+and a second filter.
 The water purification composition, when

 contacted with water, produces partially purified water having